Improving IDRS Reach, Connection and Service to First Nations People

 My day to day work includes:

-- Supporting staff with Aboriginal engagement with clients and community
+- Supporting IDRS staff and volunteers with Aboriginal client and staff engagement;

-- Raising awareness of IDRS support services with Aboriginal organisations and communities
+- Raising awareness of IDRS support services within Aboriginal organisations and communities.to create referral pathways;

 GURUMBALA GABANMALA (Connect and Heal)